 - I have discovered a couple of dairy free pesto sauces to add to my larder.
 Both contain pine nuts but no other nuts and both were delicious.

 - A soya free alternative to soya sauce featured highly on my ‘must find and buy’ list.
 It’s an amazing product with just two really simple ingredients and I can’t wait to cook with it.
+Look out for Coconut Aminos.

 - Having a tomato allergy I’m always looking for tomato free red sauces so the Beetroot ketchup we tasted was a firm favourite of mine too.
-I can and do make my own but I don’t always have time for a spur of the moment meal choice so to have something like this in my fridge would be marvelous.
+I can and do make my own but I don’t always have time for a spur of the moment meal choice so to have something like this in my fridge would be marvellous.

 - Pancakes galore and some really amazing totally freefrom pancake mixes that produced really A star excellent pancakes impressed many of the judges.
 You might be thinking, well anyone can make gluten free and dairy free pancakes these days.
 You’d be right of course, there are loads of really simple recipes out there but some of these mixes were brilliant and would make the job of pancake making that bit easier.